 - Practical extraction and reporting language Perl

-How do I Become a Telecommunications Engineering Specialist?
+How to Become a Telecommunications Engineering Specialist

 The table below shows the approximate number of Telecommunications Engineering Specialists employed by various industries.